Beans

 I was not able to spend a lot of time with a few people I would have otherwise really liked to take out all the various selections I brought and give their probably histories.

-One item I did bring with me to sell was what I called an Edible Mix, which contained: Appaloosa, Painted Pony, Purple Dove, and Venda (the solid white slender seeds).
+One item I did bring with me to sell was what I called an Edible Mix, which contained: Vermont Appaloosa, Painted Pony, Purple Dove, and Venda (the solid white slender seeds).

 Purple Dove themselves are still worth growing on their own and I did also sell plenty of those.
 A few people who had them from previous years stopped by and commented that Purple Dove did well for them.